nimar/seismic-2d/README.md

 Seismic-2d
 ==========

 This is a simplification of a model originally used for global-scale seismology.
-The full model can be read here
+The full model can be read here:

 **NET-VISA: Network Processing Vertically Integrated Seismic Analysis.
 Nimar S. Arora, Stuart Russell, Erik Sudderth.
 Bulletin of the Seismological Society of America (BSSA) April 2013, vol. 103 no. 2A pp709-729.**